xpsi-group/xpsi/docs/source/install.rst

 .. code-block:: bash

     CC=<path/to/compiler/executable> python setup.py install [--user]

+The ``--user`` flag is optional and specifies where the package is installed;
+if you want to install the package in a virtual environment, omit this flag.

 For ``icc``, you may need to prepend this command with ``LDSHARED="icc -shared"``.
 This ensures that both the compiler and linker